lnochili/E2E_Example_Workflow_AzureImageBuilder/README.md

    3. Configure the nodejs server application

 ## Prerequisites
+1. You must have a Github account and a Repo
-1. Ensure you have registered for the Image Builder and enable requirements (see code below).
+2. Ensure you have registered for the Image Builder and other feature requirements (see code below).
-2. You must have a Github account and a Repo
 3. Create a Resource Group(RG) - this will be used for running the Image Builder and also for image distribution (see code below)

+### Create a Git Repo (Step 1)
+Login to Github, and 'Create Repo', call it 'MyAppImageBuilder' Import the code from this public Git Repo : https://github.com/lnochili/E2E_Example_Workflow_AzureImageBuilder

-### Code to do steps 1 - Register and enable requirements
+### Code to do step 2 - Register and enable requirements
 ```bash
 az feature register --namespace Microsoft.VirtualMachineImages --name VirtualMachineTemplatePreview